Meet our Top Talent LIVE 2023 Celebrity Judges!

 Karen Rugerio

-After teaching in Orange County Public Schools for 34 years, Karen J. Rugerio, retired to dedicate herself to her private acting studio.
-Initially teaching at Jones High School, Karen became instrumental in creating the Visual and Performing Arts Magnet (VPA) at Dr. Phillips High School in 1995, the first magnet of its kind in OCPS.
+After 34 years of teaching in Orange County Public Schools, Karen J. Rugerio retired to dedicate herself to her private acting studio.
+Initially teaching at Jones High School, Karen helped create the Visual and Performing Arts Magnet (VPA) at Dr. Phillips High School in 1995.
 As Director of the Magnet, she continued to serve as Theatre Director until her retirement in 2014.
-In that time she directed over 120 shows, winning national and international recognition for DPHS with amazing alumni from that program including Wayne Brady, Michael James Scott (the Genie in Aladdin on Broadway), Matt Lauria (CSI: Las Vegas), Joey Fatone ‘NSync) and many more worldwide.
+In that time she directed over 120 shows, winning national and international recognition for DPHS with amazing alumni including Wayne Brady, presently on Broadway as the Wizard in THE WIZ; Wesley Taylor in Only Murders in the Building/Season 3; Michael James Scott, starring as Genie in Aladdin on Broadway; Matt Lauria, CSI: Vegas; Joey Fatone of ‘NSync and My Big Fat Greek Wedding (1,2, and 3), and many more, earning her the moniker “Director to the Stars”.